bitkeen/dotfiles/README.md

-## Dotfiles
+# dotfiles

 [![Build Status](https://travis-ci.org/bitkeen/dotfiles.svg?branch=arch)](https://travis-ci.org/bitkeen/dotfiles)

 My local machine setup and dotfiles are managed with Ansible.
-Symlinks to the directories are created by running GNU Stow in it.
+Symlinks to the directories are created with GNU Stow from an Ansible role.

 To learn which components are going to be installed and configured, see the playbook (`ansible/playbook.yml`).